ErnestOrt/ErnestOrt/README.md

 > Trampoline is an open source project, which helps admin Spring Boot-based services locally during your development phase.
 >(Unix||Windows)&&(Maven||Gradle)

-Ping me of you have an idea and want to build something! 🤓
+Ping me if you have an idea and want to build something! 🤓

 [cddi]: <http://cortellis.com/drugdiscovery/home>
 [dmc]: <http://deafblindmonitoring.eu>